kdriver/planes/README.md

 Twitter - scripts will tweet planes that pass closer than 2 miles overhead from home ( as defined in detect.py lat/lon )
 * supply twittertokens.py

-ADSBExchange  - look up plane data not acvailable locally from databases
+ADSBExchange  - look up plane data not available locally from databases
 * supply ADSBExKey.py